 In December 2023, the CA began mailing cards to class members with information about their claims and how to file for their share or request additional information.
 The cards included a summary of the number of transactions, purchase volume and interchange fees maintained in the CA’s database.
 The CA also set an original deadline for May 31, 2024 for the class members to either accept the CA’s numbers or seek additional information.

 Interest in the case grew exponentially this spring.
 The CA was overwhelmed by requests for additional information and by other procedural issues arising out of the unprecedented number of claims.
 As a result, the court extended the time for class members to submit their claims to August 30, 2024.
-Companies should take advantage of this extension to file a claim and should not expect the deadline to be further extended.
+Counsel then determined that many class members were not sent claims forms in 2023 and extended the deadline a second time to February 4, 2025.
+This extension gives the CA time to analyze address data and create a mailing list of class members who were not sent claim forms.
+The mailing is expected to be complete by October.